 Short term support

-Care and support services may be provided on a short term basis, to help you regain your independence after a period of illness, an injury, the onset of disability or some other circumstance which means you need support to live at home.
+Care and support services may be provided on a short term basis, to help you regain your independence after a period of illness, an injury, the onset of disability.